tancuvy/CrowdOS/README.md

     //...
 }
 ```
-3. You need to create the task class as you want and you should either implement the _Task_ interface
+3. You need to create the task class as you want, and you should either implement the _Task_ interface
 or inherit directly from the _AbstractTask_ class or any other task class we provide.
 ```java
 import cn.crowdos.kernel.constraint.Constraint;